-I am delighted with the interest in The Memory Code, Memory Craft and Songlines.
-I am invited to do lots of talks and workshops, but unfortunately can accept on a few due to academic and writing commitments.
+I am delighted with the interest in The Memory Code, Memory Craft and Songlines: the power and promise.
+I am invited to do lots of talks and workshops, but unfortunately can accept only a few due to academic research and writing commitments.
 I work to the Australian Society of Authors rates of pay.

 Public events and media include: